Potential Health Benefits of Ehuru

 By fighting off harmful bacteria, fungi, and other pathogens, ehuru may help prevent or reduce the severity of infections, allowing the immune system to focus its resources on maintaining overall health.

-Additionally, certain compounds in ehuru might have antioxidant properties, which can further support the immune system.
+In addition, certain compounds in ehuru might have antioxidant properties, which can further support the immune system.

 Antioxidants help neutralize free radicals that cause oxidative stress, which, if left unchecked, can damage cells and weaken the immune system.